Seneca-SRT111-Fall2026/SRT111-Lab0/Lab0.md

 Your Seneca GitHub account is different from a personal GitHub account that you may have created yourself.

 Be sure to sign in using your Seneca-managed GitHub account.
 After signing in, click your profile picture in the top-right corner of GitHub.

-Your GitHub username should be displayed.
+Your GitHub username should be displayed which will look like this:
 ```text
 john-smith_seneca
 ```